Grand Lodge of Massachusetts

 Introduction

-This Filial Lodge President’s Handbook will be built page by page and will continue to be a work-in progress as changes come about.
+This Filial Lodge President’s Handbook 2011 Revised will be built page by page and will continue to be a work-in progress as changes come about.
 As we complete sections of this handbook, we will mail the filial lodge presidents those pages so that they can be added to the handbook, hopefully, in a three ring notebook binder that they will keep updated.
 We ask each filial lodge president to pass this handbook on to each president-elect so he/she can use this handbook as a guide.

 This handbook will be useful to newly elected presidents and officers.
 In fact, as time passes, you may want to share this information in little workshops with your officers and members.